ms-us-rcg-cloud-innovation/entity-search/README.md

 The asset consists of the following artifacts

-* Infrastructure - terraform scripts for deploying the asset using IaC [](/terraform)
+* Infrastructure - terraform scripts for deploying the asset using IaC [](/infrastructure/terraform)
-* Application - azure function used to query the search infrastructure [](/app)
+* Application - azure functions used to query the search infrastructure and index new content [](/src/ap)
+* Sample Search Resources - Sample data and accompanying definitions for index, indexer, and datasource [](data/search-demo/)
+* Scripts - Powershell script for populating cosmos DB with sample data

 ## Core Prerequisites

+* Active Azure subscription
+* Serice Principal with Contributor access
+* Azure CLI
+* Azure Functions Core Tools
+* Terraform CLI

+### Deployment via Powershell Script

+In the [scripts](/scripts/) folder is a powershell setup script, [setup.ps1](/scripts/setup.ps1), that you can use to deploy all the required resources to run your own instance of entity search.
+The script creates infrastructure using terraform and will use a local state file to track state.
+If you need to use a remote state file you can modify the script to configure your backend.

+### Deployment via GitHub workflows

-The following secrets must be added to the pipeline.
-Documentation for adding secrets specific to azure and github actions can be found [here](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret)
+GitHub environment must be configured prior to deployment.
+This includes secrets creation for the workflows and actions.
+Documentation for adding the required secrets can be found [here](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret)

 Make sure to set the scope of the permissions to the subscription.

 ![](docs/images/github-secrets-list.png)

+To create secrets for your deployment follow [these instructions](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository)

 ### Create Secrets in the GitHub UI

-Follow the documentation here to create the secrets above: https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository
+Duplicate the repo that fits your requirements and policies.
+Make sure

 ## Installation

 Installation is executed through github pipelines.

 * [bootstrap](.github/workflows/bootstrap-infrastructure.yml)
 * [validate](.github/workflows/validate-infrastructure.yml)